dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 ```

 ####Check the output

-Verify the job in the hadoop cluster.

 Check the output directory in hadoop file system.
 The output directory should contain the part-r-0000-file.

-See the output using
+See the output using the following command:

 ```bash
 hadoop fs -cat /user/gpadmin/sample4/output/part-r-00000